Dr Rachel E. Menzies is a clinical psychologist, and member of the Australian Psychological Society. She is also a Board-approved supervisor.

 Rachel has published extensively on the causes of various disorders, including depression, OCD, panic disorder, illness anxiety, social anxiety, agoraphobia, generalised anxiety disorder and the specific phobias, as well as on gender differences in anxiety.

 Rachel was featured in The Conversation Yearbook 2016, a collection of the top 1% of ‘standout articles from Australia’s top thinkers’.
 Rachel is the lead editor of the book Curing the Dread of Death: Theory, Research and Practice, published in 2018.
 In 2019, she released her second book: Tales from the Valley of Death: Reflections from Psychotherapy on the Fear of Death.
-In 2021, Rachel released Mortals: How the Fear of Death Shaped Human Society.
-In March 2022, she released Free Yourself from Death Anxiety: A CBT Self-Help Guide for a Fear of Death and Dying.

 Rachel has delivered workshops on death anxiety and its relation to anxiety and mood disorders across 7 Australian cities.
 This 2019 national tour was hosted by the Australian Association for Cognitive and Behaviour Therapy (AACBT).

-In addition to her clinical work at the Menzies Anxiety Centre, Rachel currently works as a Research Fellow and guest lecturer at the University of Sydney, where she continues to conduct research into mental health conditions and their treatment.
+In addition to her clinical work at the Menzies Anxiety Centre, Rachel works as a Research Fellow and guest lecturer at the University of Sydney, where she continues to conduct research into mental health conditions and their treatment.